bee-browser/bee/bins/estree/README.md

 # estree

-> A simple Javascript parser to output ESTree in JSON5
+> A simple Javascript parser to output ESTree in JSON

-This package provides a binary crate `estree` to output the [ESTree] of the input JavaScript program.
+This package provides a binary crate `estree` that prints the [ESTree] of the input JavaScript program.

 The main goal of this package is providing a tool for validating the implementation of `jsparser`.